 ALLEN: What changed?

-Mr. WECKENMAN: I think the amount of money that was being spent and the hidden items in there that we really didn't know about until the whole thing came to fruition.
+WECKENMAN: I think the amount of money that was being spent and the hidden items in there that we really didn't know about until the whole thing came to fruition.
 And then you start reading about, well, this isn't true and that isn't true.
 And I think that was it.

 ALLEN: Congressman Alan Grayson, a Democrat from Orlando who's been an outspoken advocate for the overhaul, says he thinks health care is still a good issue for Democrats.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR News, Miami.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.